-When dopamine flows too often then the brain runs out of natural “reward.”
+When dopamine is increased to the artificially high levels that heroin use produces, the normal sensations of pleasure are unable to be properly felt.
 This means it becomes harder and harder to become satisfied in life.
-Dopamine is also associated with having children, getting married, or graduating college.
-This is why it is hard for former heroin addicts to feel joy out of life.
+Dopamine is also associated with pleasure, motivation, and feelings of reward.
+This is why it is hard for those withdrawing from heroin to feel joy out of life.

 If using opioids intravenously, then the risk for liver dysfunction is significantly increased.
 Hepatitis C, HIV, and cirrhosis of the liver are extremely common among IV drug users.
 Liver dysfunction is also common among people who use opioid drugs that contain acetaminophen.
 Acetaminophen is extremely toxic to the liver especially when it is used in high doses.